Recreation

 At normal summer pool level the reservoir is 27 miles long, 14 miles in Pennsylvania and 13 miles in New York, with 91 miles of shoreline, and a maximum depth of 130 feet.

 Despite how busy the reservoir can get in the summer, there are still places where you can experience the solitude and quiet of the forest.
-Facilities range from large campgrounds with everything from electric hook-ups, flush toilets and playgrounds to boat-in campgrounds with simple outhouses and hand-pumps for water.
+Amenities range from large campgrounds with electric hook-ups, showers, and flush toilets to boat-in campgrounds with simple outhouses.

 The reservoir draws people from all over for the quantity and quality of the water activities it has available.